brianom95/brianom95.github.io/_posts/2015-02-09-aconcagua.md

 ## Arrival in Mendoza

-I arrived in Mendoza two days before the expedition began and stayed in a hostel, mostly eating and reorganising gear.
-The city felt surprisingly green considering the surrounding landscape, and during a walking tour I learned about the complex irrigation channels that keep the tree-lined streets alive.
-Mendoza is also Argentina's wine capital, so there was no shortage of good food or Malbec either.
+I arrived in Mendoza two days before the expedition and stayed in a hostel, eating loads and organising my gear.
+The city felt surprisingly green considering its in a desert.
+On a walking tour I learned about the irrigation channels that keep the trees and farms alive, the famous wines of the region, and met a man who had just summited with INKA.
+A good omen hopefully.

-During the tour I met a man who had just successfully summited with INKA, which I took as a good sign.
-I was nervous beneath the excitement, knowing how much preparation had gone into this one mountain.

-On expedition day I moved to the official hotel where I met Gonzalo, the assistant guide who would bring the small advance group towards base camp.
+On expedition day I moved to the official hotel where I met Gonzalo, the assistant guide who I'd be with for the first few days.
 He checked my gear, confirmed everything looked good and told me to relax for the evening.
-I spent most of it by the pool in the shade, trying not to get sunburnt before even reaching the mountain.
+There was a nice pool but I didn't want to risk sunburn before the climb.

 The next morning we met our driver Maxi and left Mendoza around 10:30am.
-We stopped at the INKA office for paperwork and expedition t-shirts before beginning the long drive towards the Chilean border.
-The road followed the Mendoza River through an increasingly barren landscape and I remember thinking how fun it looked for kayaking.
+We stopped at the INKA office for paperwork and expedition t-shirts before the long drive towards the Chilean border.
+The road followed the Mendoza River which looked perfect for kayaking.

-Later we repacked and weighed our mule bags at an INKA staging tent before continuing to the mountain refuge where we spent the night.
-The sunset was incredible, lighting up the Andes in orange and pink hues.
+At the entrance to the national park, we packed and weighed our mule bags, then continued to a refuge to spend the night.
 Over dinner I met Karol, a Polish guide leading a team of five clients.
-He had climbed multiple 8,000m peaks and was calm in the way only very experienced mountaineers seem to be.
+He had climbed multiple 8,000m peaks and told me stories from Everest.

 <p align="center" width="100%">
     <img width="300" src="/images/aconcagua1.jpeg">